Special Strippit HECC80 CNC Control Parts

 Lower Keyboard is Earlier Type, Made with "A" Revision Circuit Board.
 It does Not have the 3 Stand-Offs, and Mounting Bracket Extends Out the Bottom and has 2 Slots.

-As Cheap Chinese Imports have Caused all the US Keyboard Manufactures to Close,
+Cheap Chinese Imports have Caused all the US Keyboard Manufactures to Close.

-However, We Do Have The Special Parts to Repair These Special Keyboards.
+AND, We Do Have The Special Parts to Repair These Special Keyboards!

 Sensors & Magnets